kent-map/chirpy/_posts/2021-05-01-20c-kaye-smith-delmonden.md

 ---
 title: "Shepherds in Sackcloth by Sheila Kaye-Smith"
-description: "Sheila Kaye-Smith’s invented village of Delmonden reshapes the real border landscape around Newenden and the River Rother to suit the social and narrative needs of Shepherds in Sackcloth.
-Elastic distances, borrowed farm names, and merged settlements reveal deliberate authorial licence, while close seasonal descriptions anchor the fiction in a convincing Wealden sense of place."
+description: "The fictional village of Delmonden, created by Kaye-Smith for her novel Shepherds in Sackcloth, is based on the Kentish border village of Newenden."
 author: Dr Pat Argar
 date: 2021-05-01
 categories: [ 20c ]